 First, don't panic, I'm not going to go into a ton of detail on the technical factors that can influence your search rankings, that's not the point of this blog post.

-From your point of view, the only thing you need to understand is there are tools to check your website from a technical perspective and report back on the things that need to be fixed.
+From your point of view, the only thing you need to understand is there are plenty of tools to check your website from a technical perspective and report back on the things that need to be fixed.

 Need For Speed